 Hello!
 My name is Deanne Matheson.
 I am a Registered Social Worker with the Nova Scotia College of Social Workers (NSCSW) and I have been a social worker for over 20 years.
 I have worked as a clinical therapist for over 15 years.
 I am originally from Cape Breton but I lived in Ontario and the US for most of my adult life.
 I have been back in Cape Breton for a few years and I feel incredibly lucky to be able to do what I love in a place that has always been in my heart.
 I am passionate about helping others, giving back and being part of building healthy community.
 Most of my free time is spent walking dogs or taking my kids to the soccer field or horse barn.
 I love to read, write, work out and to take in local live music.

 I have a Bachelor of Arts in Law and Psychology as well as a Bachelor of Social Work from Carleton University in Ottawa, Ontario.
 Between those two degrees I completed the Social Service Worker diploma at Algonquin College.
 I have a Master of Social Work, Clinical Concentration, from University of Maryland, Baltimore.
 I have had the privilege of working with individuals of all ages as well as couples, families and groups in a variety of settings.
 A significant part of my career was spent working with teens.
 I have training in a variety of therapies, including Internal Family Systems, EMDR (Eye Movement Desensitization Reprocessing), Somatic Experiencing, Dyadic Developmental Psychotherapy, Emotionally Focused Couples Therapy, Emotionally Focused Family Therapy, Mindfulness, Emotion Focused Therapy, DBT (Dialectical Behaviour Therapy) skills, and Trauma Informed Yoga.
 As you can see, I love to learn!
 And I am committed to bringing the most effective models of therapy to my clients.
 I am a trauma informed therapist and I am knowledgeable about the effects of trauma, as well as the most effective ways of healing from trauma.
-My clinical work is informed by attachment theory, which works from the perspective that our early experiences in many ways shaped impact our current life experiences.
+My clinical work is informed by attachment theory, which works from the perspective that our early experiences in many ways shape our current life experiences.